m-dodo/bloq-app/README.md

 Blog-like app posing as skills showcase for Q dev team interview.

-### Description

-I'm using React (Next.js framework) with SSR, styled components by Emotion, PropTypes, ...

-### Scripts
+## Scripts

 Use `npm run dev` to start development server.
+The app will then be available at `http://localhost:3000/`.
 Before first start run `npm install`.

-### Time and troubles - WIP
+Use `npm test` to run tests.

+## Description

+I'm using React (Next.js framework) with SSR, and Emotion for styling.

 In the beginning I had trouble with error saying "Module not found: @emotion/react" even when it was installed.
-It was about latest React version featuring Emotions' `jsx` pragma support under the hood and I had to dig a lot to find it since it is recent.
+It was about latest React version featuring Emotions' `jsx` pragma support under the hood and I had to dig for some time to find it since it is recent.
 Solved the issue by setting up configuration in `.babelrc`.

-The coding itself took me ...
+After that, the coding itself took me about 10 hours.

-Development:

--   Thursday 11pm - 1:30am
--   Friday 9:30am - 13pm // 10pm - 11:15pm
--   Saturday 8am - 10am // 12:30pm - 1pm
+If this was bigger, "real life" app, I would use `react-query` to fetch data.
+Now I didn't do it because I wasn't sure if that would be considered as third party state management so I used the ordinary `fetch`.
+I would also implement infinite scroll logic on listing page and break the code into even smaller components - like button component (now I have like two buttons so I didn't separate them).

+I have never used TypeScript before so I also skipped it here.
+Instead, for typechecking, I used PropTypes (and JSDoc annotations for methods).

+On the other hand, I also never wrote unit tests before, but here I gave it a try, using Jest.
+Not sure if my tests fullfill what they should.
+But I will learn :)